 Below is a 1866 Remington.
 Designs have not changed much since that classic and they’re usually too tiny to be identified anyway.

-A small, flat pistol in a compact calibre, that can be easily concealed in clothing.
+A small, flat pistol in a compact calibre, that can be easily concealed within clothing.
 These weapons are intended as backup weapons if the handgun of the user jams, runs dry, etc..
 Police officers in countries with violent crime issues often carry those.

 They are sometimes known as “ankle guns”, since it’s not uncommon to have them holstered there.
 The user drops to a crouch, lift their pant’s leg and draws.
 In the US, drawing your holdout pistol rather than reloading your main handgun is sometimes called the “New York reload”.

 Holdout weapons can also be the main weapon for a person who needs to look unarmed.
 Say, a spy or a bodyguard.

-Previous generations of holdout pistols — during the early XXth century — were chambered for anaemic rounds such as .25 ACP or .22 Short, lowering the APs (DCH) or Rank (DCA) by one.
+Previous generations of holdout pistols — during the early XXth century — were chambered for anaemic rounds such as .25 ACP or .22 Short.
+This lowered the APs (DCH) or Rank (DCA) by one.
 Rounds such as .32 ACP are the lower bound for the stats given below.

 DCH Holdout pistol [BODY 02, Projectile weapons: 03, Ammo: 06, Miniaturisation: 01, R#04].

 M&M Holdout pistol [Ranged Ballistic Damage 2, Diminished Range 1].

 Here are three examples.
 The snubnosed Colt Cobra is a typical subcompact .38 revolver that is iconic of such weapons from the 1950s to the 1970s, the sort of thing the hard-boiled undercover New York City detective will likely pack.
 This specific model is the Agent variant of the Cobra.